 Alerian MLP ETF

-The Alerian MLP ETF (AMLP) rose 1.18% in the week ended August 14.
+The Alerian MLP ETF (AMLP) lost 6.36% in the week ended August 7.
 The ETF tracks an index of 25 midstream MLP companies like Plains All American Pipeline Partners (PAA), MarkWest Energy Partners (MWE), and Magellan Midstream Partners (MMP).
 These three companies together account for 22.42% of AMLP.

 MLPs are special companies that pay most of their earnings as distributions to unit holders.
 To understand MLPs better, check out our Primer on MLPs.
 AMLP is an easy way for investors to gain low-cost, diversified exposure to the midstream sector.
 Midstream companies help transport, process, and store energy.

-AMLP holds midstream MLPs whose earnings are typically linked to their transported volumes of energy products.
-Plus, many of them enter into long-term, fixed-fee contracts with their customers.
-This makes them more resilient to slumps in energy prices than their upstream and integrated peers.
+AMLP holds midstream MLP companies whose earnings are typically linked to volumes of energy products transported by them.
+Plus, many of them enter into long-term fixed-fee contracts with their customers. *This makes them relatively more resilient to slumps in energy prices compared to their compared to their upstream and integrated peers.

-Because investors typically buy MLPs for their regular income via distributions, MLP units are also affected by movements in interest rates.
+Because MLPs are typically bought for their regular income via distributions, MLP units are also impacted by movements in the interest rates.
 Check out our sector coverage on our Fixed Income ETFs page.